tdongsi/tdongsi.github.io/source/_posts/SQL/2016-02-28-sql-unit-overview.markdown

 ### Extending SQL Test Runner

-Template Method design pattern
-Strategy pattern

-#### Example: Kobayashi testing

-Add a new JSON block.
+The unit test framework is designed based on [Open/Closed principle](https://en.wikipedia.org/wiki/Open/closed_principle), and uses design patterns like Template Method and Strategy to make it easy to add new functionality should the need arises.
+For illustration, I will discuss how I recently added a new functionality to handle a new kind of tests.